dpalomar/packer-Uc3mTiw/README.md

 ## Author Information

-Created in 2016 by David Palomar based on a template by [Jeff Geerling](http://jeffgeerling.com/) and modified with some great stuff from Bento project.
+Created in 2016 by David Palomar based on a template by [Jeff Geerling](http://jeffgeerling.com/) and modified with some great stuff from Bento project and a lot of hours.